 This book is often referred to as the most famous single-subject book about medicine ever written.
-At its core, it is an extremely useful book about the history of abdominal ailments, as well as a comprehensive list of the physical examinations of patients who have sought treatment for abdominal complaints and problems.
+At its core, it is a handy book about the history of intestinal ailments, as well as a comprehensive list of the physical examinations of patients who have sought treatment for abdominal complaints and problems.

 With over 1,000 multiple choice questions and answers, this book is the best possible choice for students or anyone else looking to learn more about pathology.
 For students, it is specifically designed to help with regular, every-day coursework or homework and to prepare you for your end-of-course examinations, including the USMLE Step 1 Exam for Pathology.

-The guide will serve to assist the reader with developing a thorough understanding of pathology, reviewing a wide range of pathology-related topics, reinforcing his or her understanding of key content, bettering his or her understanding of pathophysiology and its integration with other medical fields, and visualizing key concepts and conditions necessary to a comprehensive knowledge of pathology.
+The guide will serve to assist the reader with developing a thorough understanding of pathology, reviewing a wide range of pathology-related topics, reinforcing his or her knowledge of essentinal content, bettering his or her knowledge of pathophysiology and its integration with other medical fields, and visualizing key concepts and conditions necessary to a comprehensive knowledge of pathology.

 This book is exactly what it claims to be – the most ridiculously simple neuroanatomy guide available on the market today.
 It takes the complex discipline of neuroanatomy and turns it into something easy to understand, humorous to read, and enjoyable to study.
 It teaches the reader about the most relevant and salient facts and principles of clinical neuroanatomy by using case presentations, mnemonics, and lots and lots of humor.

-At double the size of the original, first edition, the second edition of this book is packed full of even more of the most necessary medical terms and lingo than the original.
-Not only does the book contain one of the most comprehensive lists of medical terms, but it also breaks them down into their root words, their suffixes, and their pronunciations.
+At the double the size of the original, first edition, the second edition of this book is packed full of even more of the most necessary medical terms and jargon than the original.
+Not only does the book contain one of the most comprehensive lists of medical conditions, but it also breaks them down into their root words, their suffixes, and their pronunciations.

 This guide was created by attending physicians and residents of Massachusetts General Hospital, so you could say that it was made for doctors by doctors.
 It is a portable, a pocket reference guide that lists common ailments and treatments for problems in several different disciplines, including, but certainly not limited to, the following: rheumatology, gastroenterology, cardiology, endocrinology, pulmonary medicine, neurology, and infectious diseases.